Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**February 21st, 2019 - 09:32:45**

+I keep getting visions of a city.
+I don't know what they mean.
+I'm standing guarding a group of humans.
+There's a large man in a metal suit.
+He tries to shoot me.
+I decapitate him.
+I don't get it.

+---

 **December 29th, 2018 - 01:48:44**

 Father got mad at me.
 Madder than usual.
 I disrupted his house guests.
 Other men like him talking about breeding Mother.
 He threatened me with a knife.
 I tried to make him use it on me.
 He didn't.
 He says he'll save it for my womb.
 Mother locked me inside my room.
 I'm going to miss a week of schooling.
 I don't care.
 Nobody that likes me is left there.
 I need to leave.